-A super beautiful location, coral and blush colored peonies, and lots of great details make this Oregon wedding a winner in our book!
+With a super beautiful location, this coral and blush colored peony wedding has lots of great details that make this Oregon wedding a winner in our book!
 Thanks to Laura Nelson Photography for sending it our way and to the bride for sharing her advice and favorite memories.

 From Alysia: Where to start?!
 We were soo so happy with how everything turned out really.. our day was a dream come true!
 I’ve always loved homemade vintage things of any nature.. and beautiful details, things that look like they’ve been loved by someone for a very long time.
 Things that look like whoever created them was very passionate about their work… the place where we were married is called the Voorhies Mansion and is one of the oldest estates in the Rogue Valley.
 It’s been kept in the Voorhies family and turned into an event venue/small winery/pear orchard (which pears are something that our valley has been known very well for thanks to Harry & David).
 So really I used the location as an inspiration for my theme.
 I wanted to keep it true to the nature of that place and also simple so as not to take away from it’s natural beauty and history.

 All that being said, this is what I came up with.
 I used rustic wood, white vintage lace, burlap and twine, old world skeleton keys, soft flowing fabric and fabric with vintage patterns and vintage-like vases and milk glass.
 I also added into that theme pears to tie in the orchard aspect of the venue and coral charm peonies which are my absolute favorite flower of all time.
 Another of my favorite things about that day was the altar..
 I made the curtain that hung over a small vintage end table and had sitting on it a rustic picture frame with burlap in it and writing that said “love is patient”, a small vintage glass ring box and our unity candles.